CExA-project/CExA-project.github.io/content/news/2025-06-18-Thirteenth-kokkos-tea-time/index.md

 ---
-title: "January 15th 2025: Seventh Kokkos tea-time"
+title: "June 18th 2025: Thirteenth Kokkos tea-time"
-subtitle: "Optimizing Derived Data Computation with Kokkos for I/O-Bound Workloads"
+subtitle: "SERGHEI: a Kokkos-based framework for computational hydraulics and hydrology"
-date: 2024-12-02
+date: 2025-06-16
-summary: On January the 15th, Ana Gainaru from Oak Ridge National Laboratory will give a talk entitled "Optimizing Derived Data Computation with Kokkos for I/O-Bound Workloads"
+summary: On June the 18th, Daniel Caviedes-Voullieme from the Simulation and Data Laboratory for Terrestrial Systems of the Jülich Supercomputing Centre will give a talk entitled "SERGHEI: a Kokkos-based framework for computational hydraulics and hydrology"
 links:
 - icon_pack: fas
   name: 'Get the slides'